-The perfect meal ender, these Irish Cream Chocolate Shots for Two are smooth, chocolate puddings, flavoured with coffee and Irish Cream liqueur.
+The perfect meal ender, these Irish Cream Chocolate Pudding Shots are smooth, chocolate puddings, flavoured with coffee and Irish Cream liqueur.

 These little chocolate shots are quick to make, but they do require your attention while cooking.
 It’s not the time for multi-tasking.
 If you over-cook the chocolate pudding, you will end up with chocolate scramble eggs and that’s not very appetizing.
 The trick is to heat the custard just until it thickens and before it boils.
 That’s around 170F. if you have a thermometer (and if you have a thermometer, definitely use it to help you know where you are at).